RalfMBecker/decaf/README.md

      Lexer operates on pre-processed tmp-file,

-(2) we use (greedy) LR parsing, and how tokens are recognized reflects this:
+(2) we use (greedy) LL parsing, and how tokens are recognized reflects this:

     a+++++b -> a ++ ++ + b -> syntax error
     --b+--a -> -- b + -- a -> --b + --a